JavaScript is required

 The reflexive pronoun changes based on who's doing the action, but the verb conjugates normally after that.

-Using Verbs in Context
+Using verbs in context

 Knowing how to conjugate verbs is one thing.
 Using them naturally in sentences is another.
 Here's the thing about Spanish word order: it's way more flexible than English, but the most common pattern is still Subject-Verb-Object, just like English.